Opheodrys aestivus: Habitat and behavior

-The preferred habitat of O. aestivus is moist meadows and woodlands, typically near water.
+The preferred natural habitat of Opheodrys aestivus is moist meadows and woodlands, typically near water.
 It is highly arboreal, and prefers a narrow arboreal microhabitat of dense brush in edge situations.
-This microhabitat is found in a variety of habitats, such as lakeshores, streambanks, upland ravine. if kept in captivity it is recommended that it be in a taller enclosure with plenty of cover and climbing opportunities.
+This microhabitat is found in a variety of habitats, such as lakeshores, streambanks, and upland ravines.
+The rough green snake also commonly uses disturbed edge habitats alongside roads for thermoregulation and refuge.
+If kept in captivity it is recommended that it be in a taller enclosure with plenty of cover and climbing opportunities.
 It is frequently found climbing in low vegetation, and is also a good swimmer.
 However, it is often found on the ground as well.
 Unlike many snakes, it is largely diurnal.
 At night it is found coiled in the branches of trees.
 Preference is given to perches based upon distance from the shoreline, height of branches, and thickness of the individual branch.

 Diet

-Opheodrys aestivus is a dietary specialist on insects and other arthropods.
+Opheodrys aestivus is a dietary specialist, preying on insects and other arthropods.
 The diet of O. aestivus consists mostly of insects and other terrestrial arthropods, but some snails and tree frogs are also eaten.
-This snake is not a constrictor; most prey are grabbed and overpowered by their unusually strong jaw for snakes.
+This snake is not a constrictor; most prey are grabbed and overpowered by its jaws which are unusually strong for a snake.
 O. aestivus has been shown to rely heavily on visual cues for prey detection and to prefer living prey items.
-As foraging activity increases, the tongue evolves greater elongation and deeper forking, and the abundance of chemoreceptors rises in the vomeronasal organs, the chemosensory responsiveness is adjusted to match diet and orthopterans constitute 16.9% and all arthropods about 98% of dietary volume of the rough green snake.
-Rough green snakes exhibit greater chemosensory investigation of chemical cues from their insect prey than from representatives of other taxa because of the linked importance of insects to their diet.
-They are able to live away from standing water by sucking droplets of dew from leaves.
+As foraging activity increases, the tongue evolves greater elongation and deeper forking, and the abundance of chemoreceptors rises in the vomeronasal organs, the chemosensory responsiveness is adjusted to match diet.
+Orthopterans constitute 16.9% and all arthropods about 98% of dietary volume of the rough green snake.
+The rough green snake exhibits greater chemosensory investigation of chemical cues from its insect prey than from representatives of other taxa because of the linked importance of insects to its diet.
+It is able to live away from standing water by sucking droplets of dew from leaves.